P1100/Virtual-Labs/README.md

 docker exec -i e881856b55ba mysql -uroot -proot virtuallabs < dbdata.sql
 ```
 ### Server:
-- Import project in IDEA, then set up JDK to 11 in project structure
+- Import project in IDEA, then set up JDK to 11 in project structure (and/or other places, look at pom.xml).
-- Make sure profile is set to prod, in application properties
+- Make sure profile is set to prod, in application properties.
-- Build and run main class from IDEA, then while it is running do maven package
+- Build and run main class from IDEA, then while it is running do maven package.
+Afterwards, in the terminal:
 `docker build -t vl-server .`
 `docker run -it --net=host --name vl-app-server-container  -p 8080:8080 vl-server`
 - To attach:
 `docker attach <container_id>`
 `docker exec -it [container-id] sh`
 ### Client:
 - First update all your node and npm installations to last versions (important!
 Check below)
-- Then install the frontend using `npm install` in its folder, and run it with `npm start`
+- Then install the frontend using `npm install`, in its folder.
+Run with `npm start`

 ## Other info
 #### DB Debug